heipei/nginx-sso/README.md

 non-empty string for the username and an optional group-string (comma-delimited).
 These two values will be encoded in the sso cookie.

+Any service in the possession of the corresponding public key can then use the information stored in the sso cookie.
+With nginx-sso, this is done by the **ssoauth** tool.
+This tool is our *authentication endpoint* queried by nginx.
 The ssoauth tool takes the sso cookie, verifies its integrity and freshness (using the attached signature) and finally checks the username and groups against a list of ACL entries for different vhosts.
 If all of these checks